Many companies plan to pass tariff costs on to consumers, economic data shows

 After Mr. Trump on April 2 announced a 10% baseline tariff on U.S. imports, along with higher "reciprocal" tariffs on dozens of other nations, a flurry of companies across a range of industries have announced that they will increase prices to offset higher costs.

-For example, power tool maker Stanley Black & Decker said in an April 30 earnings call that they implemented a "single-digit" price increase on retail partners in April and that they're eyeing another price increase.
+For example, power tool maker Stanley Black & Decker said in an April 30 earnings call that they implemented a "single-digit" price increase on retail partners that month and that they're eyeing another price increase for later in the year.

 "Given the magnitude of the current tariff rates, we are actively engaged with our channel partners about a second price increase, targeting implementation at the beginning of the third quarter," Chief Operating Officer Christopher Nelson said on the call.